Cris Tinley: Touring Australia

-George Parr, at that time the captain of the Nottinghamshire side, selected Tinley as part of a twelve-man tour of Australia and New Zealand that started on the first day of 1864.
-The tour mostly featured odds matches against local, 22-man sides against selected English elevens, with the lone first-class match on the tour taking place on 5 March 1864.
-In the match, Tinley, representing Parr's chosen eleven took seven wickets in the first innings against a George Anderson-chosen side.
-(Note: Both Parr and Anderson, also part of Parr's touring party, chose sides that featured six English players and five Australians for this match.)
+George Parr, at that time the captain of Nottinghamshire, selected Tinley as part of a twelve-man tour of Australia and New Zealand that started on the first day of 1864.
+The tour mostly featured odds matches in which local teams of 22 played against English elevens, with the tour's sole eleven-a-side match taking place on 5 March 1864.
+In that match, Tinley, representing Parr's chosen eleven took seven wickets in the first innings against a George Anderson-chosen team.
+(Note: Parr and Anderson, also part of Parr's touring party, both chose teams that featured six English players and five Australians for this match.)
 The seven wickets were a match high, but it ultimately came in a losing effort to Anderson's team.
 On the tour, he led all of the touring players with over 250 wickets taken overall.

 With other clubs

-Compared to 25 selections for the North, Tinley only had three selections to the Gentlemen v Players as a member of the Players side.
+Compared to 25 selections for the North, Tinley only had three selections to the Gentlemen v Players, as a member of the Players.
 Tinley did not bowl in the last of these three matches, but took five combined wickets in the other two.

-He played for various other first-class sides as well, including nine matches with an England representative side.
-Until his 15-wicket match for Nottinghamshire, Tinley's best match performance was with a one-off club in 1860, billed as "Another England Eleven", that was facing the side that toured North America the previous season.
+He played for other teams, including nine matches for an England XI.
+Until his 15-wicket match for Nottinghamshire, Tinley's best match performance was for a one-off team in 1860, billed as "Another England Eleven", against the England team that had toured North America in 1859.
 (Note: Eleven of the 12 members of the touring party played in this match, with the 12th, John Wisden, serving as an umpire.)
-In a victory against the past season's touring team, Tinley took 14 wickets in the match, including an eight-wicket haul in the second innings.
+Tinley's team won the match, in which he took 14 wickets, including an eight-wicket haul in the second innings.

 Playing style

 In his early career, Tinley was a right-armed fast bowler in the roundarm style but he later switched to bowling underarm lobs with greater success.
 Nottinghamshire's website attributes some of his success to teammate John Jackson, one of the top roundarm fast bowlers of his day, often bowling at the opposite end from Tinley.

-As a batter, he was regarded as one who hit the ball hard, but not so hard as to be considered a slogger.
-Tinley recorded three half-centuries in first-class matches with a high of 56 in an innings.
+As a batter, he was regarded as one who hit the ball hard, but not so hard as to be called a "slogger".
+Tinley recorded three half-centuries with a high of 56 in an innings.
 Despite his long tenure with Nottinghamshire, he never recorded a half-century with them.

 Tinley was an adept fielder, averaging over a catch per match.
-When in the field, he predominantly played the point position, though he was capable enough to be used as a wicket-keeper at times, taking a pair of stumpings in first-class matches.
+When in the field, he predominantly played the point position, though he was capable enough to be used as a wicket-keeper at times, taking a pair of stumpings.